Do you know What is ONVIF?

 The benefits of the ONVIF protocol

-The protocol profiles and features
+The ONVIF profiles and features

-There are versions 1.x and 2.x of the protocol, the 1.x is already very old and practically no longer considered by most manufacturers.
+There are versions 1.x and 2.x of the protocol.
+The 1.x is already very old and practically no longer considered by most manufacturers.

-Profile S: This is the most basic profile for the cameras, it supports video streaming from the camera to the recording or monitoring system
+Profile S: This is the most basic profile for the cameras.
+It supports video streaming from the camera to the recording or monitoring system.

-Profile C and A: Profile that supports Access Control
+Profile C and A: Support Access Control.

-Profile T: Profile will support the new H.265 CODEC
+Profile T: Profile supports the H.265 CODEC.

 The ONVIF Profile T features